victordomingos/The-No-Title-Tech-Blog/src/content/articles/2019/2019-10-30_get_started_with_git.md

 Title: Get started with Git!
-Date: 2019-10-30 13:00
+Date: 2019-10-30 22:00
 Lang: en
-Tags: git, console, terminal, tutorial, shell, programming, version control
+Tags: git, console, terminal, tutorial, shell, version control
 Category: Tutorials
 Slug: get_started_with_git
 Author: Victor Domingos
 Cover: images/2019/git.png
-Summary: When doing software or web development, you should have your code (and even other kinds of files) being managed by a version control system, so that you are able to backup meaningful changes, checkout a file from a previous version, or collaborate with your team more efficiently.
+Summary: When doing software or web development, you should have your code (and even other kinds of files) managed by a version control system, so that you are able to backup meaningful changes, checkout a file from a previous version, or collaborate with your team more efficiently.
 Over the years there have been some tools that serve for this purpose, but these days Git seems to be the most popular version tracking system.

 Basically, Git provides a way to manage multiple versions of the files in your project.
 With remote repositories, you'll have the additional benefits of a permanent off-site backup and powerful collaboration tools.

-Please keep in mind that, while there are a few famous online services that allows you to create remote git repositories (for instance, [GitHub](https://github.com), [GitLab](htts://gitlab.com), [Sourceforge](https://sourceforge.net), among others), they are not the same thing as Git, which is one of the many technologies they use.
+Please keep in mind that, while there are a few famous online services that allow you to create remote git repositories (for instance, [GitHub](https://github.com), [GitLab](htts://gitlab.com), [Sourceforge](https://sourceforge.net), among others), they are not the same thing as Git, which is one of the many technologies they use.
 Git can also be used independently, but you may arrive to the conclusion that having a private or public remote repository can become very handy in a number of situations.
 And, in fact, those websites offer some additional features that are useful, like publicly accessible issue trackers for open source projects, easy to use web interfaces for code review and, perhaps even more important, great open source developer communities that help each other in a lot of cool projects.

-## BEFORE YOU BEGIN: Install `git`
+### Before you begin: install `git`
 `git` is a command-line application which can be installed in most operating systems and which allows us to interact with git repositories.
 There are Integrated Development Environments (IDE) and other specialized applications that offer graphical user interfaces (GUI), but at this time it is enough to use the command-line shell, which by the way is often a more practical tool.

 You can download the installers for the `git` command from the website [git-scm.com](https://git-scm.com/), where you can also find useful documentation on how to use it.
 If you work with Visual Studio on Windows, you can also install Git from the Visual Studio Installer application.

-## Repositories
-### creating a local copy (clone) of a repository
+### Creating a local copy (clone) of a repository

-When we need to create a local copy of an existing remote repository, in order to be able to explore its code and documentation in our own computer, to compile and use an application, or in order to start collaborating with that project, we use the command `git clone`:
+When we need to create a local copy of an existing remote repository, in order to be able to explore its code and documentation in our own computer, to compile and use an application, or to start collaborating with that project, we use the command `git clone`:

 ```console
 $ git clone https://github.com/victordomingos/EFAProg2019